Das Boot (song)

 "Das Boot" ("The Boat") is the title theme to the film and TV series Das Boot, composed and produced by Klaus Doldinger, and released as a single in 1981.
 In 1991, the song was covered by German DJ and producer Alex Christensen and his dance music project U96.
-This techno version was U96's debut single, released by Polydor from the album of the same name (1992).
+This techno version was U96's debut single, released by Polydor Records from the album of the same name (1992).

 On the German Singles Chart, "Das Boot" spent 13 weeks at number one in early 1992, doing so with minimal airplay support.
 It also became a number-one hit in Austria, Norway and Switzerland and entered the top 10 in Denmark, Finland, France, the Netherlands and Sweden.
 In the United Kingdom, it peaked at number 18 on the UK Singles Chart.
 The song was the subject of many remixes throughout the years.

 Critical reception

 Ian Gittins from Melody Maker complimented the song as a "portentous novelty house hit", "complete with marine sound effects, submarine noises and the legendary lyric Techno, techno".
 He concluded, "Compelling and absurdly addictive."
 Pan-European magazine Music & Media remarked, "With no significant airplay, this techno version of the theme to the movie Das Boot is number one for the second consecutive week in Germany.
 It's like Kraftwerk on acid, or plain Front 242."
 James Hamilton from Music Weeks RM Dance Update wrote, "This Hamburg based DJ's vocoder produced and Asdic pinged techno treatment of Klaus Doldinger's original theme is in basic chugging 0-122.9bpm Techno (with beat losing edits midway), far fiercer smoothly thrumming electro 0-127.1bpm Strings 127, Accordian, Echo Mix, 127 BPM and — fiercest of all — 0-130.9bpm 131 BPM versions.
 Dive!
 Dive!
 Dive!"